 “There was a lot of blood,” beachgoer Chris Prestegard told CBS News.
 “It didn’t look good.”

 “It was a shock for me,” Grigor’s father, Armen Azatian, told KSBW-8 TV.
 “It was a horrifying situation.
 My thought was just to try and help him to stop the bleeding.”

 The water was evacuated and warning signs posted.

 Shark sightings are on the rise off the California coast.
-One reason may be elevated water temperatures during global warming — and more people in the water.
-The water isn’t getting cold enough to send the sharks father south.
+One reason may be elevated water temperatures caused by global warming — and more people in the water.
+The water isn’t getting cold enough to send the sharks farther south.

 Unprovoked shark attacks worldwide hit a record 98 in 2015, according to reporting by the Florida Museum of Natural History.
 There were 84 such attacks in 2016.

 Also on HuffPost